The Uncles are sitting in the De Soto, smoking.

 “Oh, you nasty boys,” Andy waves us away.

 The four of us walk back to the Chelsea.
-I call Tina’s number from the lobby and am told in Spanish she’ll be home from school after 3.
+I call Tina’s number from the lobby and am told in Spanish she will be home from school after 3.
 When I walk into our room, Michael is all upset.

 “Something’s wrong with Robby and Iggy.
 I can’t wake them up and Max is moaning.
 I think they’ve taken some kind of drug.”